 Laurence R. Young is the Apollo Program Professor Emeritus of Aeronautics and Astronautics, and Professor of Health Sciences and Technology at the Massachusetts Institute of Technology.
-He was the founding Director (1997-2001) of the National Space Biomedical Research Institute.
-He directs the HST Ph.D. program in Bioastronautics.
+He was the founding Director (1997-2001) of the National Space Biomedical Research Institute and currently serves as the Head of Science Education for the NSAS supported Translational Research Institute for Space Health.
+He founded the Harvard-MIT HSTPh.D. program in Bioastronautics.
 Dr. Young was elected to the National Academy of Engineering and the National Academy of Medicine of the NAS and is a full member of the International Academy of Astronautics.
 He received an A.B. from Amherst College in 1957; a Certificate in Applied Mathematics from the Sorbonne, Paris as a French Government Fellow in 1958; S.B. and S.M. degrees in Electrical Engineering and the Sc.D. degree in Instrumentation from MIT, from 1957-1962.

 In 1957 he was with the Sperry Gyroscope Company in the development of flight control systems.
 From 1958 to 1962 he was a member of the Research Staff at MIT where he worked on inertial guidance systems at the Instrumentation Laboratory and on problems of man-machine interaction at the Electronic Systems Laboratory.
 During 1961 he did eye movement research at the School of Medicine, University of Puerto Rico.
 He joined the MIT faculty in 1962, co-founded the Man-Vehicle Laboratory - now the Human Systems Laboratory - which does research on the visual and vestibular systems, visual-vestibular interaction, flight simulation, space motion sickness and manual control and displays.
 In 1991 Professor Young was selected as a Payload Specialist for Spacelab Life Sciences 2.
 He spent two years in training at Johnson Space Center and served as Alternate Payload Specialist during the October 1993 Space Shuttle mission.
 In 1995 he was appointed as the first holder of a new MIT chair, the Apollo Professor of Astronautics.
 He was Chairman of the Harvard-MIT Committee on Biomedical Engineering and Physics and the Interdepartmental Ph.D.
 Program in Biomedical Engineering.
 From 1972-1973 Professor Young was a Visiting Professor at the ETH (Swiss Federal Institute of Technology) and the Zurich Kantonsspital, and a Visiting Professor at the Conservatoire des Arts et Metiers, Paris.
 During 1987-88 he was a Visiting Scientist at NASA's Ames Research Center, and a Visiting Professor of Electrical Engineering at Stanford University.
 He was a visiting professor at the College de France, Paris, 2002, and the Universite de Provence, Marseille, 2009.